-The Amistad is excited to announce its first annual creative writing contest, the May Miller Creative Writing Award.
+The Amistad is excited to host a creative writing contest - the May Miller Creative Writing Award.

 Born in 1889 and active during the Harlem Renaissance, May Miller was a playwright, poet, and teacher.
 The child of Howard professor Kelly Miller and later a Howard graduate herself, Miller came of age on Howard’s campus.
 After graduation in 1920, Miller’s prizewinning play, The Bog Guide helped establish her in the black cultural scene.
 Subsequent publications, including Scratches (1929), Stragglers in the Dust (1930), Nails and Thorns (1933), among others, cemented Miller as the most widely published woman playwright of the Harlem Renaissance.
 Miller went on to study poetry at American University and Columbia University, ultimately publishing over a half dozen poetry collections, including Halfway to the Sun (1981) and Collected Poems (1989).
 A devoted community advocate, Miller also maintained a lengthy and successful teaching career at Frederick Douglass High School in Baltimore, Maryland.

 May Miller devoted her life to writing and education and, at every turn, prioritized the value of Black lives and stories.
 Her life’s work speaks to the very heart of our literary arts journal.
 We are proud to honor May Miller’s legacy with an award catered to Howard University students.